-George Osbourne of the p[ar]ish of Farnhamme in the County of Surrey
+George Osborne of the p[ar]ish of Farnehame in the County of Surrey

-yeoman beinge sicke of body but in good & perfytt remembraunce laude & prayse
+yeoma[n] beinge sicke of body but in good & parfytt remembraunce lawde & prayse

-be giuen unto almightie god Doe make this my last will and testament in manner
+be geven vnto almightie god.
+Doe make this my last will and testament in manner

-& forme followinge And renouncing all former wills & testaments whatsoever
+& forme followinge And renownsing all former wills & testamentes whatsoev[er]

-before made commytted and donne by me the said George Osborne First
+before made, commytted, and donne by me the said George Osborne.
+First

-& chefly as a true christian ought to doe I commend my soule unto the taycion?
+& chefly, as a true Christian ought to doe I commend my soule vnto the taycion

-of my lorde and sauior Jesus Christ by whose myrrette and passion and steadfast
+of my lorde and savior Jesus Christ by whose myrrettes and passion and stedfast

 ILLEGIBLE LINE

-I shall assend unto the hevenly kingdom and place w[hi]ch is preparyed
+I shall assend vnto the hevenly kingdom and place w[hi]ch ys preparyed

-for all those that stedfastly trust and beleave of the same unto the w[hi]ch
+for all those that stedfastly trust and beleave of the same vnto the w[hi]ch

 I beseach the lorde send me.
-Item Imprimis I give and bequeath unto the poore
+Item imp[ri]mis I give and bequeth vnto the poore

-people [parish church erased] of Farnham xx s current money of England to be paide w[i]thin
+people [parish church erased] of Farnehame xx s corraunt money of Englande to be paide w[i]thin

-month after my decease Item I give and bequeath Agnes More
+moneth after my desease.
+Item I give and bequeth Agnes More

-the daughter of John More all that my messuages tenements
+the doughter of John More All that my messuages tenements [damage]

-hereditaments and appurtances whatsoever to the same belonging in w[hic]h I now
+herediteamentes and appurtenances whatsoev[er] to the same belonging in w[hic]h I nowe

-dwell situate standing and being in the West street of Farnham w[i]th one
+dwell scituate stonding and being in the West streat of Farnehame w[i]th one

-close of land contayning estimacion Foure acres, be it more orles, called
+Close of land contayning by estymacion Foure acres, be it more orles, called

-by the name of Wheatearth abutting on the land of William Grene
+by the name of Wheatearth, abutting on the land of William Grene

-on the South the land of John Brewer on the East, a field called
+on the South the land of John Brewer, on the East, a field called

-Waverley field on the North the land of John Figge on the West To
+Wav[er]ley feilde on the North the land of John Figge on the West.
+To

-have and to hold all and singular the said messuag or tenement w[i]th their
+have and to holde all and singuler the said messuag or Tennement w[i]th their

-appurtanences together w[i]th the said Foure acres of land, above given, and
+( [marginal initial] GO Osborne) appurtanences together w[i]th the said Foure acres of land, above geven, and

-bequeathed unto the said Agnes More and to the heyres of her body
+bequethed vnto the said Agnes More, and to the heyres of her body

-lawfully begotten forever and for lack of such heyres the right heyres of the said John(?)
+lawfully begotten forev[er] and for lack of such heyres the right heyres of the said John(?)

 for ever.

-Item moore I give and bequeath unto the said Agnes More my Farnes that
+Item moore I give and bequeth unto the said Agnes More, my Farnes that

-now standeth in the kitchen of the messuag or tenement before to her
+nowe stondeth in the kytchen of the messuag or Tennement, before to her

-given and bequethed.
-Item I also give and bequeath unto the said Agnes More
+geven and bequethed.
+Item I also geve and bequeth vnto the said Agnes More

-the two tables that now stande in the hale of the said messuag or
+The Two tables that now stonde in the hale of the said messuag or

-tenement w[i]th the Formes to them belonging and the back or backs of
+Tenement w[i]th the Formes to them belonging and the back or backes of

-waynscott whatsoever standing in the hale of the said messuag or tenement
+waynscott whatsoev[er] standing in the hale of the said messuag or Tennement

-to her given.
-Item I give and bequeath unto Joanne More, one other of
+to her geven.
+Item I give and bequeth unto Joanne More, one other of

-the daughters of the said John More all that my messuag or tenement
+the doughters of the said John More All that my messuag or tennement

-w[i]th a garden ^thereunto belonging^ whatsoev[e]r sett, lying and being, in castell streat where one
+w[i]th a garden ^therevnto belonging^ whatsoev[er] sett, lying and being, in Castell streat wherin one

-Jackson widowe nowe dwelleth to haue and to hold all and singular
+Jacksones widowe nowe dwellethTo have and to hold all and singuler

-the said messuag or tenement whatsoever unto the said Joanne More
+the said messuag or Tennement whatsoev[er] vnto the said Joanne More

-& for default of the heyres of her body lawfully begotten to the right heyres of the said Joanne More
+& for default of the heyres of her body lawfully begotten, to the right heyres of the said Joanne More

-and to the heyres of her body lawfully begotten forever Item
+and to the heyres of her body lawfully begotten forev[er] Item

-I give and bequeath unto the said Joanne More all that my feather bed
+I give and bequeth vnto the said Joanne More all that my Feather bed

-w[i]th the bolsters pillowes coverletts blankes and sheets over as yt standeth
+w[i]th the bolsters pillowes coverlettes blankes and sheetes even as yt stondeth

-p[er]formed in the chamber over the shoppe in w[hi]ch now I lyve Item
+p[er]formed in the Chamber over the shoppe in w[hi]ch now I lyve Item

-I giue and bequeath moore unto the said Joanne More one cubberd w[hi]ch
+I giue and bequeath moore vnto the said Joanne More one Cobbart w[hi]ch

-standeth in the hale of the aforesaid messuag or tenement to the
+stondeth in the hale of the aforesaid messuag or Tennement to the

-aforesaid Agnes more given Item I giue and bequeath unto John
+aforesaid Agnes more geven Item I giue and bequeth vnto John